harvester/docs/docs/developer/addon-development.md

   - Harvester
   - harvester
   - Add-on Development
-Description: How to write your own Harvester Add-on
+Description: How to write your own Harvester add-on
 ---

 Harvester add-ons allow you to enable and disable specific Harvester and third-party components based on your requirements.
 Add-ons function as a wrapper for the [RKE2 HelmChart resource definition (CRD)](https://docs.rke2.io/helm#using-the-helm-crd).